prakhar1989/docker-curriculum/tutorial/src/index.md

       - "5000:5000"
     volumes:
       - .:/code
+volumes:
+  esdata1:
+    driver: local
 ```

 Let me breakdown what the file above means.
 At the parent level, we define the names of our services - `es` and `web`.
 For each service, that Docker needs to run, we can add additional parameters out of which `image` is required.
-For `es`, we just refer to the `elasticsearch` image available on the Docker Hub.
+For `es`, we just refer to the `elasticsearch` image available on Elastic registry.
 For our Flask app, we refer to the image that we built at the beginning of this section.

 Via other parameters such as `command` and `ports` we provide more information about the container.
 The `volumes` parameter specifies a mount point in our `web` container where the code will reside.
 This is purely optional and is useful if you need access to logs etc. Refer to the [online reference](https://docs.docker.com/compose/compose-file) to learn more about the parameters this file supports.
+We also add volumes for `es` container so that the data we load persists between restarts.
 > Note: You must be inside the directory with the `docker-compose.yml` file in order to execute most Compose commands.

 Great!
 Now the file is ready, let's see `docker-compose` in action.
 But before we start, we need to make sure the ports are free.
 So if you have the Flask and ES containers running, lets turn them off.